PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="070" /><label for="070">![070](/assets/slides/incident_response/incident_response.070.jpeg)</label>
 _070. Taking on multiple roles.
 [Docs Reference](/resources/anti_patterns/#trying-to-take-on-multiple-roles)_

-In past PagerDuty incidents, we've had instances where the Incident Commander has started to assume the Subject Matter Expert role and attempted to solve the problem themselves.
+In past GetYourGuide incidents, we've had instances where the Incident Commander has started to assume the Subject Matter Expert role and attempted to solve the problem themselves.
 This typically happens when an engineer is the IC, and the incident is something to do with a system they helped to build.
 It's very tempting to say "I know how to fix this!" and jump in and solve the problem yourself.
 But you cannot do that as an IC.

 Inevitably, the incident will be bigger than you think, and while you're trying to fix you little fire, there's another one happening in another service and you've lost sight of the bigger picture.